kubikulek231/digital-electronics/README.md

 # digital-electronics-1

-repository of homework and assignments from DE1 course
+Repository of homework and assignments from DE1 course during my studies at Brno University of Technology.
+Worked on by Jakub Lepik.

 **Homework**
 <ol>